JonathanReeve/course-computational-literary-analysis/_texts/moonstone.md

 “The Indians will want their umbrellas, Mr. Betteredge, to-night!”

-It was all very well for HIM to joke.
+It was all very well for _Him_ to joke.
 But I was not an eminent traveller–and my way in this world had not led me into playing ducks and drakes with my own life, among thieves and murderers in the outlandish places of the earth.
 I went into my own little room, and sat down in my chair in a perspiration, and wondered helplessly what was to be done next.
 In this anxious frame of mind, other men might have ended by working themselves up into a fever; I ended in a different way.
-I lit my pipe, and took a turn at ROBINSON CRUSOE.
+I lit my pipe, and took a turn at _Robinson Crusoe_.

 Before I had been at it five minutes, I came to this amazing bit–page one hundred and sixty-one–as follows: